xbassi/game_of_deep_learning/readme.md

 ## Ensembling Predictions

 The outputs the final layer from each model were taken and added.
-Then I applied an argmax to find the index of the max value and that was considered as the class for the final prediction.
+Then applied an argmax to find the index of the max value and that was considered as the class for the final prediction.